 ConstructionWire Podcast Ep.
-3: Review of top headlines, millennial multifamily trends, and David Beckham’s soccer super project in Florida.
+3: Millennial multifamily trends and David Beckham’s soccer super project in Florida.

 In this episode of the ConstructionWire Podcast, we dive into some intriguing headlines from around the industry and speak with the Head of MultiFamily research, Andy Jerrick.
 Host Luke O’Brien and Andy will discuss millennial multifamily trends.

 We’ll also discuss this episode’s MegaMap project, a massive concept called Miami Freedom Park, in partnership with soccer star, David Beckham and design teams HOK and Arquitectonica.

 For links to some of the projects and firms mentioned on this episode see the show notes below:

 For a free trial of our MultiFamily Construction data: www.multifamilydata.com/Free

 Luke O’Brien: Hello, listeners, and welcome to the third episode of the ConstructionWire podcast.
 Remember, this is the podcast that, twice a month, takes the blue pencil to the biggest news in the construction market, and makes it accessible to you.

 As always, I am your host Luke O’Brien, and the ConstructionWire podcast is made possible my BuildCentral, the Chicago based front runner in construction market research, whose data keeps you ahead of the game, and knowledgeable to every opportunity available, whether you are a vendor or supplier, contractor or developer, or anything else in between.

 Luke O’Brien: We got a great show for you today.
 We will be covering the most recent top construction news headlines from the last week or so, making sure you’re staying informed about the market and what’s going on therein.